quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Version field.
-Note that, in this example mechanism, it is possible for the server to initially send packets with the client's Chosen Version before switching to the Negotiated Version (this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's Chosen Version and later switch to a different Negotiated Version).
+Note that, in this example mechanism, it is possible for the server to initially send packets with the client's Chosen Version before switching to the Negotiated Version (this can happen when the client's Version Information structure spans multiple packets; in that case, the server might acknowledge the first packet in the client's Chosen Version and later switch to a different Negotiated Version).
 Mutually compatible versions SHOULD use the same mechanism.